Safety Tips in Using Your Ethanol Fireplace

 - When purchasing a new unit, always read the safety instruction / manual as provided by the manufacturer.
 It is true that most ethanol fireplaces work almost the same, but for an extra precaution, understand how your particular unit works before using it.

 - Keep children and pets away from the furnace, especially when it is burning.
 Inserts and burners must be properly covered by a glass case.
+Freestanding Fireplaces need to be in areas that will not have debris fall in to them.

 - Do not burn common, drugstore alcohol in the furnace.
 This might produce an unwanted emission that is toxic when inhaled.
 Your ethanol fireplace makes use of a special fuel as provided by the manufacturer.
 Only use the specified product for your own unit.